ft-abhx/De-Bruijn-Graph-Assembly/README.md

 # De-Bruijn-Graph-Assembly

 Genome assembly refers to the process of putting nucleotide sequence into the correct order.
-Genome assembly refers to the process of putting nucleotide sequence into the correct order.
 Sequence assembly can be done using one of three approaches:
 * greedy